-The business continued to grow in 2021 driven by strong internal funds performance.
-The number of policies has more than doubled and the assets under management have increased by € 750 million.
 The underlying risk profile of the Company remained substantially unchanged.
-The product offering of the Company was reviewed and updated with the minor enhancement of the insurance component.
+The product offering of the Company has been reviewed and updated with the minor enhancement of the insurance component.

-The Own Funds and the Solvency Capital Requirement ("SCR") of the Company increased, while the Solvency Ratio slightly reduced at year end.
-The Solvency II ratio decreased from 199% at 31st December 2020 to 171.5% at 31st December 2021.
-The amount of SCR as of the end of 2021 was equal to €241.5 million and the amount of eligible own funds to cover the SCR was equal to €414.3 million, consisting of all Tier 1 assets: €0.65 million as Ordinary Share Capital, €9.35 million as capital contribution, approved by the Central Bank of Ireland as own fund Tier 1 and €404.3 million as reconciliation reserve.
-The Own Funds are reported net of the amount of €62.4 million of foreseeable dividends the Company intends to pay in 2022 in relation to its 2021 result.
-The same own funds are eligible to meet MCR, which amounts to €60.4 million.
+The Own Funds and the Solvency Capital Requirement ("SCR") of the Company increased, while the Solvency Ratio decreased at year end.
+The Solvency II ratio decreased from 171.5% at 31st December 2021 to 159.3% at 31st December 2022.
+The amount of SCR as of the end of 2022 was equal to €268.2 million and the amount of eligible own funds to cover the SCR was equal to €427.2 million, consisting of all Tier 1 assets: €0.65 million as Ordinary Share Capital, €9.35 million as capital contribution, approved by the Central Bank of Ireland as own fund Tier 1 and €417.2 million as reconciliation reserve.
+The Own Funds are reported net of the amount of €53.5 million of foreseeable dividends the Company intends to pay in 2023 in relation to its 2022 result.
+The same own funds are eligible to meet MCR, which amounts to €67.0 million.